solutionforest/filament-tab-plugin/README.md

 #### Persist Active Tab in URL

-Keep the selected tab active when users reload the page or share URLs by persisting the tab state in the query string.
+Maintain the selected tab state when users reload the page or share URLs.
+This feature saves the active tab in the browser's query string, providing a better user experience.

+**Requirements:**
+- Each tab must have a unique `id`
+- The tab group needs an `id` attribute
+- Define a Livewire property to store the active tab state

 ```php
 use SolutionForest\TabLayoutPlugin\Components\Tabs;